Category Archives: Tasty Snack

 1 tablespoon vanilla extract

-2 cups semisweet chocolate chips
+1 cup semisweet chocolate chips

-1 cup of white chocolate chips
+1 cup of white chocolate chips (or 2 cups of chocolate chips)

 3 cups old-fashioned rolled oats